trevordblack/Juliog/README.md

 julia> new_wire = A & B # the := can also be used here
 ```

-The bit length of the new_wire will be determined by the bit length of the wire that the right hand side solves to (e.g. bit length of A and B)
+  The bit length of the new_wire will be determined by the bit length of the wire that the right hand side solves to.
+  For this example the bit length would be that of A and B

 5) Assign a value to an undefined variable name of determinate bit length